Using ecommpay Payments plug-in for WordPress CMS

 • Demo mode—the feature for switching the plug-in operation mode.

-For using the test environment of the platform, clear the Enable Demo mode checkbox and specify the parameters for connecting to the platform received from ecommpay in the fields Project ID and Secret Key.
+For using the production environment of the platform, clear the Enable Demo mode checkbox and specify the parameters for connecting to the platform received from ecommpay in the fields Project ID and Secret Key.

 • Project ID—the production project identifier.